 The Cranky Product Manager is a big fan of anything that will get quality, innovative, market-killing products out the door more quickly.

 Sincerely.
-This statement is a paragon of truthiness.
-Hell, the Cranky Product Manager would even trade in her extensive work wardrobe of Lucky Brand jeans for a pile of poofy skirts if it would improve product quality.
-She would even stop swearing and referring to her colleagues as “beeyotches” if it would speed up development and reduce the number of half-finished features.
+The Cranky Product Manager would even trade in her extensive work wardrobe of jeans for a pile of business suits if it would improve product quality.
+She would even stop swearing if it would speed up development and reduce the number of half-finished features.
 No lie.

-But alas, the Cranky Product Manager’s cantankerous, tomboyish lifestyle is hardly threatened, despite DysfunctoSoft’s move to Agile (specifically Scrum) two years ago.
+But alas, the Cranky Product Manager’s cantankerous lifestyle is hardly threatened, despite DysfunctoSoft’s move to Agile (specifically Scrum) two years ago.
 Things are slightly better now, but not that much.

 Shocking, the Cranky Product Manager knows.
-Because Agile and Scrum are SO FRAKIN’ FASHIONABLE right now, that speaking of them in anything but the MOST obsequious “Agile-is-the-absolute-shizz-it’s-even-better-than-sex” manner, well, it’s kinda heresy.
+Because Agile and Scrum are SO FRAKIN’ FASHIONABLE right now, that speaking of them in anything but the MOST obsequious “Agile-is-the-absolute-BEST” manner, well, it’s kinda heresy.

 You see, Agile is a pseudo-religion.
-It has a Manifesto and a bunch of zealots and everything. (gack) In fact, the Cranky PM fully expects a pile of comments and trackbacks along the lines of:
+It has a Manifesto and a bunch of zealots and everything. (gack) In fact, the Cranky PM fully expects a pile of comments on this post like:

 - “The CPM just doesn’t get it.
-Agile is indeed the shizz.
-Plus it’s better than sex.
+Agile is indeed the BEST.
+It’s better than sex!
 It’s new (well, kinda).
 It’s iterative.
 All the cool kids (claim) to do it.”

 - “The CPM is a waterfall-worshiping Luddite, afraid of change, out of touch, and a control freak — so typical of a product manager.
 Doesn’t she realize that Scrum liberates us developer-artistes to at long last build for intelligent audiences, people just like us?”